-Author of the best-selling book about the future of artificial emotional intelligence, Richard’s deep understanding of the developing emotion economy has made him a global thought leader on this subject.
-With the recent development of artificial emotional intelligence – or emotion AI, this new branch of computer science is developing systems that can read, interpret, mimic and even influence our emotions.
+Author of the definitive best-selling book about the future of artificial emotional intelligence, Richard’s deep understanding of the developing emotion economy has made him a global thought leader on this subject.
+With the recent development of artificial emotional intelligence – or emotion AI, this new branch of computer science is rapidly developing systems that can read, interpret and even influence our emotions.

-Because emotion is such a core aspect of the human condition, these technologies are being, or will be used, in everything from education, health care, the military, social robotics, law enforcement, autism detection and therapies, political campaigns, advertising, marketing and much more.
+Because emotion is such a core aspect of the human condition, these technologies are being in everything from education, health care, the military, social robotics, law enforcement, autism detection and therapies, political campaigns, advertising, marketing and much more.
 What will be the repercussions of such technology?
 How will it alter our society and personal relationships?
 Ultimately, what can – and can’t – we do to protect ourselves?

 In recent years we’ve developed increasingly sophisticated ways of incorporating devices into our bodies: hearing aids, cochlear implants, artificial hearts, pacemakers, deep brain stimulators, artificial bones and joints, insulin pumps, and much more.
 But while these technologies have primarily been developed to replace lost function, we’re on the verge of using such devices to improve our natural abilities as well.
 Humanity is rapidly entering an era in which technology can not only repair and replace failed organs and lost functions, but actually augment and enhance them.

 What can we expect in this new world of Human 2.0?
 Will it lead to indefinite life extension?
 Will a world already filled with economic disparity, give rise to physiological, or even mental, “haves” and “have-nots” as well?
 What dangers will we face when the very systems that allow our bodies to function are hackable?
 How do we protect our humanity in such a world?